Jennifer’s testimony

 Explaining Illness to Children

-‘At the time of diagnosis, my children were 3 years old and 2 years old.
+‘At the time of HPV Test diagnosis, my children were 3 years old and 2 years old.
 I soon realised it wasn’t enough to tell them: “Mother has a problem and needs to be treated”.
 I understood that they needed answers within their reach.
 So, while they were away from home, I created illustrated stories of simple words to explain one of the most difficult evils.
 Reading a story to our children is a moment of intimacy in which the relationship is enriched.
 And in such a painful moment for everyone, we need more than ever to carve out small moments to indulge in acts of love.”

 “Who you were, who you are and who you will be.
 They are three different people.”